Squash in England: Governance

 Squash in England is governed by England Squash.

 Amateur level

-At amateur level, each county in England has its own league with multiple divisions, where clubs affiliated to the county enter one or more teams.
-Sport England statistics showed that 500,000 people regularly play squash in England, with 900 affiliated clubs and 4,500 squash courts across the country.
+At amateur level, each county in England has its own league with several divisions, where clubs affiliated to the county enter one or more teams.
+In 2010, Sport England statistics showed that 500,000 people regularly played squash in England, with 900 affiliated clubs and 4,500 squash courts across the country.
 The National Schools Championships was established in 1972 and has about 100 schools participating.